Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/4-Execution-Sharding-Security/Execution_Sharding_and_Security_Slides.md

 ```

 Notes:
 That's a slightly simplified code example of how it might look.
 The validator has access to the parachain Wasm blob which is the parachain state transition logic.
 They also have the current state as pointed to by the parent HeadData.
-We only need to provide the transactions and the new state and both of those are located in the PoV variable - Proof of Validity.
+We only need to provide the transactions, details about the old state (merkle proof) and the new state root and both of those are located in the PoV variable - Proof of Validity.

 PoV contains the elements necessary for the state transition and the resulting state so it's something the validator can easily check if it's correct or not.